 It is worth noting that the highlighter tool does not work in the exact same way as our search engine does since the highlighter tool will highlight the term you inputted even if it is in the middle of a word whereas the search engine will only consider complete words.

-When reporting a data error you are able to select from the options of data missing/incomplete, data error, data improvement or others and then type in the issue below this.
+You also have the option for reporting data errors.
+When reporting a data error, you are able to select from the options of data missing/incomplete, data error, data improvement, or others and then type in the issue below this.

-There are also multiple options on the top-right corner of the screen.
+There are also multiple options in the top-right corner of the screen.
 These are shown below:

-The second option is "download" which allows you to download this patent as a pdf.
+The third option is "PDF Download", which allows you to download the patent as a PDF file.

-The third option is "email" which allows you to send information regarding this patent to other people.
-As well as this, you have the option of introducing the patent titles and abstracts in the email, sending the original PDF file (if it is available) within the email as well as sending a copy of the email to yourself:
+The next option allows you to share information regarding this patent to other people as an email or a link.
+In case of an email, you have the option of introducing the patent titles and abstracts in the email, sending the original PDF file (if it is available) within the email as well as sending a copy of the email to yourself.